 Christopherson Business Travel (CBT) defines group travel for booking airline tickets as ten (10) or more employees/non-employees traveling together.

 You may want to visit the links below.
 They offer good tips and reminders for infrequent travelers.

 When your trip is over

-Use the Concur Travel & Expense System (Concur) to reconcile your Travel Card charges and get reimbursed for out-of-pocket expenses.
+Use the Concur Travel & Expense System (Concur) to reconcile your Travel Card charges and/or get reimbursed for out-of-pocket expenses.